 3. An oat-standing finish

 Give your crumble topping more bite by adding wholesome porridge oats or rolled oats, like in our oaty apple crumble.
 You can also add a little syrup to the mixture to create a flapjack-style texture with gorgeous little chewy clusters, as shown in this apple flapjack crumble.
-Experiment with other cereals such as Grape-Nuts or another malted wheat grain for added crunch.
+Experiment with other cereals or another malted wheat grain for added crunch.

-6. Peanut crunch
+5. Peanut crunch

-7. Spice things up
+6. Spice things up

-Spices can also be sprinkled over the topping after baking.
-For example, our next level apple crumble recipe suggests choosing from a selection of warming cinnamon, nutmeg, ginger and allspice.
-You can also try incorporating layers of spiced crumble into a dessert for textural contrast – make these apple, cream & spiced crumble pots for an indulgent dinner party dessert by interspersing layers of stewed apple and whipped cream with crunchy cinnamon and cardamom-flavoured rye breadcrumbs.
+Spices can also be sprinkled over the topping after baking, like our next level apple crumble recipe, which suggests warming cinnamon, nutmeg, ginger and allspice.
+You can also try incorporating layers of spiced crumble into a dessert for textural contrast – make these apple, cream & spiced crumble pots for an indulgent dinner party dessert with stewed apple and crunchy cinnamon and cardamom-flavoured rye breadcrumbs.

 9. Taking the biscuit

-9. Crumble + scones = scrumble
+10. Crumble + scones = scrumble

-10. A savoury twist
+12. A savoury twist

-Who says a savoury crumble isn’t just as satisfying as a sweet?
+Who says a savoury crumble isn’t as satisfying as a sweet?
 The same goes for toppings – this comforting butter bean & squash stew is finished with a fragrant herby crumble combining chopped rosemary, parsley, walnuts and breadcrumbs.
 Sprinkling cheese into a topping also guarantees a gorgeously melty result.
-Opt for a grating of flavoursome parmesan, as used on our wintry vegetable crumbles, or try something different, such as the tangy Caerphilly cheese crumbled over this moreish leek & Caerphilly crumble tart.
+Opt for a grating of flavoursome parmesan, as used on our wintry vegetable crumbles, or try something different, such as tangy Caerphilly cheese crumbled over this moreish leek & Caerphilly crumble tart.